voxmedia/vox-hiring-exercise/README.md

 *Do not:*

-- Take longer than X hours to make it work
+- Take longer than 2-3 hours to make it work
 - Fork this repo
 - Publish your solution in a public place